pitivi/pitivi/docs/Google_Summer_of_Code.md

     doesn't, etc. See how you like it.
 3. To get a better idea of how comfortable you are with the code and community, make some small contributions to the code.
-Pick some small [bugs] to fix or pick a “small” task in the [Pitivi tasks for newcomers] list and have a go at it.
+Pick some small [bugs] to fix or pick a “small” task in the [fun tasks for newcomers] list and have a go at it.
 Keep us in the loop.
 The earlier you start contributing, the more likely you know what you're getting into.
 Don't start contributing in March/April: we highly